ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/2 OOPS/3 Encapsulation/notes.md

 DEFINATION
-   Encapsulation binds data and methods in a class.
+   Encapsulation binds data(attributes) and methods(behaviour) in a class.
 Like a capsule, it combines and binds them together.
    As we are hiding data from outer classes or world, ENCAPSULATION is also known as DATA HIDING

 The goal is to implement classes in a way that prevents unauthorized access to or modification of the original contents of a class by its instances(or objects).
 The underlying algorithms of one class need not be known to another class.
 The two classes can still communicate through.